stratpoint-daniel-eullo/kafka-training/docs/training/day04-consumers.md

     6. **Error handling** requires retry logic and dead letter queues
     7. **Configuration tuning** balances throughput and reliability

+## Practice Exercises

+Ready to practice what you learned?
+Complete the **[Day 04 Exercises](../exercises/day04-exercises.md)** to apply today's concepts.

+These hands-on exercises will help you master the material before moving forward.

 ## Next Steps

 Continue to [Day 5: Schema Registry](day05-schema-registry.md) to learn about schema management and evolution.